edkiernan/PDF.ai-CSCI3308/README.md

 > NOTE: You will edit the `yourgooglecreds.json` and the `your-google-cloud-database` parts of your .env file in the upcoming sections.
 2. Create Service Account and create `/src/credentials/name_of_googleinfo.json` folder/file \
 To get the JSON credentials for authenticating with the Google Cloud API, you need to create a service account and generate a key file in the Google Cloud Console.
 Here are the steps to do so:
-    1. Go to the Google Cloud Console (https://console.cloud.google.com).
+    1. Go to the Google Cloud Console: https://console.cloud.google.com
     2. Select or create a project where you want to access the Google Cloud Storage.
     3. Navigate to the "IAM & Admin" section, then select "Service accounts" from the sidebar.
     4. Click "Create Service Account" at the top of the page.